justinnauta/audio-visualizer/README.md

 # Audio Visualizer
 This application is a customizable audio visualizer themed around the ocean.
 Users can select from three different songs and change some visualization parameters to experience audio visually.
+You can view a live version [here.](https://people.rit.edu/jrn2778/330/project2/)

 ### Note
 This application was previously made as an academic project.
 I moved the code to this new repository for posterity and reference purposes.
 Find more of my projects at [justinnauta.com](https://justinnauta.com)